-It's inefficient and awkward if a businesses product information spreadsheet has a link to an image or a file name.
+It's inefficient and awkward if a business's product information spreadsheet has a link to an image or a file name.
 The photos can't be viewed alongside all the data, so checking them takes much longer.
 It also increases the likelihood of an error, as it's much harder to match up the correct image to the correct data.
-That risks sales marketplaces having lower quality images, which hits conversion rate.
+That risks sales marketplaces having lower quality images, which hits the conversion rate.
 OneTimePIM's fully integrated digital asset management system makes this simple.
 Users can upload images and have them stored alongside the data.

-2. Doesn't prevent errors being entered
+2. Doesn't prevent errors from being entered

-Whilst being a well established and excellent tool for storing lots of data, spreadsheets don't have any functionality to reduce errors.
+Whilst being a well-established and excellent tool for storing lots of data, spreadsheets don't have any functionality to reduce errors.
 The software will accept any data added to a cell without issue.

 PIM systems have lots of tools designed to cut out errors.
 For example, they will only let you put a number in the price column.
 Or they ensure metric columns are always the same unit of measurement for a product range.
 Little things like that result in a dramatic increase in the quality of the product information, which boosts sales.